 Recommended book for further, well-digestable (really!) info about geology and landscape of Svalbard.

-History: Varied.
-The name ‘Sorgfjord’ (Worry fjord) goes back to the whalers and may refer to difficulties with the ice in this corner of Spitsbergen, where the Gulf Stream is loosing its influence.
-It could also refer to armed conflicts between different whaling nations: In 1693, this was the place of the northernmost sea battle ever when thee French warships brought up 40 Dutch whaling ships.
+Considering it is a relatively small fjord, there is an amazing lot of stories connected to the place.
+The name ‘Sorgfjord’ (Worry bay) goes back to the whalers and may refer to difficulties with the ice in this corner of Spitsbergen, where the Gulf Stream is loosing its influence.
+It could also refer to armed conflicts between different whaling nations: In 1693, the Sorgfjord saw the northernmost sea battle ever when thee French warships brought up 40 Dutch whaling ships.
 13 Dutch ships were captured, the rest escaped.
-Some graves at Aeolusneset on the western side of the Sorgfjord remind us of the dangers of a whaler’s life.
+A little graveyard at Eolusneset on the western side of Sorgfjord reminds us of the dangers of a whaler’s life.
+It was used by whalers in the 17th and 18th centuries, certainly including Dutch whalers, possibly also from other countries.

 This and other publishing products of the Spitsbergen publishing house in the Spitsbergen-Shop.